calq-framework/cmd/README.md

 ### Working Directory and Path Mapping

-**LocalTerminal.WorkingDirectory** - the host’s absolute path of the current working directory.
+**LocalTerminal.WorkingDirectory** - the host's absolute path of the current working directory.
-**PWD** - `LocalTerminal.WorkingDirectory` mapped to the shell’s internal path.
+**PWD** - `LocalTerminal.WorkingDirectory` mapped to the shell's internal path.

 Shell implementations automatically handle path translation between host and internal formats.
 When using Bash on Windows via WSL, PWD is automatically mapped to the WSL path of the current working directory.